 - Add ground beef or steak slices and cook until browned, stirring often to prevent burning.

 - Add onions, mushrooms, and garlic, and cook until vegetables are browned.
 Season with the remaining 1 tsp of salt.

 - Slowly add in a bit of beef stock, stirring the bottom of the pan to bring up any bits of caramelized onions and beef (deglaze the pan).

 - Add the rest of the stock and cook down 2 minutes.

 - Slowly stir in Neufchâtel cheese, allowing it to melt around the pan.

-- Run a fork over baked spaghetti squash to remove the "noodles" from the squash rind- placing in pan with beef and sauce.
+- Run a fork through the baked spaghetti squash to remove the "noodles" from the squash rind.
+Placing them pan with beef and sauce.

 - Toss to evenly coat noodles in sauce.

 - Remove from heat and serve- top with parmesan and cilantro or green onions.